#440: Talking to Notebooks with Jupyter AI Transcript

 50:07 There's no secret back channel.

-50:13 So if an operator needs to audit, like, oh, dang, let me check just to make sure nothing scary was sent over to OpenAI.
+50:12 So, if, like, an operator needs to audit, like, oh, dang, like, let me check just to make sure nothing scary was sent over to OpenAI.

-50:21 Well, the operator can review the server logs and make sure that all usage is compliant with whatever privacy policy their company has.
+50:20 Well, the operator can review the server logs and make sure that all usage is compliant with whatever privacy policy their company has, right?

-50:31 And Jupyter AI is also exclusively user driven, meaning that we will never by default send data to a language model, even if you selected one, right?
+50:30 And Jupyter AI is also exclusively user-driven, meaning that we will never, by default, send data to a language model, even if you selected one, right?

 50:43 Like, we will never send data to that language model until explicit action is done by the user.

-50:49 So in this case, like clicking the send button, clicking shift, enter and running to sell.
+50:48 So, in this case, like, clicking the send button, clicking shift, enter, and running to sell.

 50:57 That's really all you can do.

-50:59 Because you don't control what happens once it hits OpenAI or Anthropic or whatever.
+50:59 Because you don't control what happens once it hits OpenAI or Anthropic or whatever, right?

-51:04 That's why the transparency is so important.
+51:04 That's why the transparency is so important, right?

-51:12 So like the output cells in the metadata, we indicate that with like the model that was used to generate an output cell, if it was if it comes from the Jupyter AI magic.
+51:09 So, like, with these AI-generated cells, right, so, like, the output cells, in the metadata, we indicate that with, like, the model that was used to generate an output cell, if it comes from the Jupyter AI magic.

-51:29 So it'd be real easy to say, have the cell magic and then you know, notebooks store their last output.
+51:28 That's cool, because it'd be really easy to say, have the cell magic, and then, you know, how notebooks store their last output.

-51:35 Like if you upload them to GitHub, they'll, they'll keep their last output.
+51:35 Like, if you upload them to GitHub, they'll keep their last output, unless you say clear all cell outputs.

 51:49 Oh, I had Anthropic selected and not the other, right?

-51:53 I've actually used the server logs myself to debug like prompt templates, for instance.
+51:53 I've actually used the server logs myself to debug, like, prompt templates, for instance, right?

-51:59 Because what we show in the logs is the full prompt, like after applying our template, after applying like the edits, like that's what's actually shown.
+52:02 Like, after applying our template, after applying, like, the edits, like, that's what's actually shown.

 52:12 Yeah, of course.

-52:25 You can set the temperature to zero, but it won't generate a very fun output.
+52:25 You can set the temperature to zero, but it won't generate very fun output.

 52:29 That is a workaround if you truly need a reproducibility.

-52:42 It's a hyperparameter that basically governs the randomness, like how far away from the mean it's willing to deviate.
+52:41 It's a hyperparameter that basically governs the randomness, like, how far away from the mean it's willing to deviate.

-52:49 Kind of, yeah, vaguely describable as creativity.
+52:49 Kind of, yeah, vaguely describable as creativity, yeah.

 52:59 For that, right?